 One week is always too little to explore an entire country, but you can definitely see the highlights.
 Our first stop on our itinerary will be in Seoul.
 Although most of it was destroyed by the Korean War, a few historical buildings still remain.
 Be prepared to see historical buildings surrounded by skyscrapers, cool tourist attractions and experience the incredible nightlife.
 This fashion and the technology-forward city has something for everyone.

-After four days in Seoul, we will continue our journey and we’ll stop in Busan for another three days.
+After four days in Seoul, we will continue our itinerary and we’ll stop in Busan for another three days.
 Busan is more laid-back, everything happens at a slower pace here.
 After experiencing the hustle & bustle of Seoul, you’ll feel more relaxed in Busan.
 With a colorful village, an incredible fish market and beautiful temples, Busan will reveal to you the other side of South Korea.
 Let’s begin our journey!

-SEOUL – 4 DAYS
+SOUTH KOREA ITINERARY: SEOUL – 4 DAYS

 TAKE A TRIP TO THE NORTH KOREAN BORDER